kapam6a/SpyglassPlugin/README.md

-# SpyglassPlugin
+#Plugin interface for the Spyglass application

-Plugin interface for the Spyglass application
+A description of this package.